apache/freemarker-docgen/README.md

 This happens automatically during build, in the `generate-resources` Maven phase.
 The generated output is in `target\resources-gulp`, which will be included in the core jar artifact.

+### Pagefind (search) support

+Can be enabled in the `docgen.cjson` (a file that's normally next to the DocBook XML) via `pagefindBasedSearch: true`.

+Pagefind indexing is done when generating the docgen output from the DocBook XML.
+The output is fully static HTML, with purely cline-side JavaScript that generates the search results.
+However, due to browser security restrictions, the search functionality will only work if you visit via HTTP(S), and not via a `file:` URL.
+For local testing you can use `npx http-server` for example.

+When `pagefindBasedSearch` is `true`, Node.js has to be available where Docgen generates its output (the HTML-s), and not just when building Docgen itself!
+That's because Pagefind indexing depends on Node.js.

+\[TODO]:
+- TOC hierarchy of pages aren't correctly detected
+- Lower `data-pagefind-weight` for the marked sections (typically for Version History, Alphabetical Index)

 ## Releasing a new Docgen version